KC-7/life-hacks-v2/README.md

 #### Future Improvements

 - Add javascript to remove the "Top of Page" link button when the user is already at the top of the page.

+- Implement a "hamburger" styled drop down nav menu for use on smaller devices, especially useful if additional sections are added to the site in future.

+- Review and improve on grouping styling elements where reasonably practical.

 ## Deployment